bugcrowd/templates/submissions/description/server_security_misconfiguration/misconfigured_dns/missing_caa_record/template.md

-# Missing Certificate Authority Authorization Record

-## Overview of the Vulnerability

 Certificate Authority Authorization (CAA) allows an owner or DNS resource holder to specify the types of Certificate Authorities (CA) allowed to issue certificates for the domain.
 The application is missing a CAA record which can allow an attacker to issue certificates on behalf of the DNS resource owner for their domains.

 ## Business Impact